anujshah1003/ML_DL_Interview/README.md

 When to use ROC curve and when to use precision-recall curve?

-which is the better metrics when you have imbalance dataset and why?
+which is the better curve for interpreting model performance when you have imbalance dataset ROC or Precision-recall and why?

 What is ACcuracy?